AndiEcker/AcuSihotInterfaces/README.md

 ### Hotel IDs

 The `SIHOT_HOTELS` lookup class is mapping the Acumen hotel IDs (3 characters stored in the column `LU_ID`) onto the numeric Sihot Hotel Ids (stored in `LU_NUMBER`).
-Additionally this lookup class is used for to configure the currently active hotels in the Sihot system (initially only ANY/999, BHC/1 and PBC/4):
+Additionally this lookup class is used to configure the currently active hotels in the Sihot system (initially only ANY/999, BHC/1 and PBC/4):

 | Acumen Hotel Code | Resort Name | Currently Active (Y=yes, n=no) | Sihot Hotel Id |